Scythe: Sharpening

-The cutting edge of a tensioned scythe blade is maintained by occasional peening followed by frequent honing.
-Peening reforms the malleable edge by hammering.
-The purposes of this task is to create the desired edge profile, to locally work-harden the metal, and to remove minor nicks and dents.
+The cutting edge of a scythe blade is maintained by occasional peening followed by frequent honing.
+Peening reforms the malleable edge by hammering; creating the desired edge profile, locally work-hardening the metal, and removing minor nicks and dents.
 For mowing fine grass, the bevel angle may be peened extremely fine, while for coarser work a larger angle is created to give a more robust edge.
 Peening requires some skill and is done using a peening hammer and special anvils or by using a peening jig.
-Historically, a peening station was set up on the edge of the field during harvest, but now more likely back in the workshop.
+Historically, when mowing in teams, a peening station was set up on the edge of the field during harvest, but now more likely back in the workshop.

 In the example below, a short scythe blade, being used to clear brambles, is being sharpened.
 Before being taken to the forest, the blade is peened in the workshop: this reforms the malleable steel to create an edge profile that can then be honed.
 Peening is done only occasionally; how often depends on the hardness of the steel and the nature of the work.
 The Austrian blade shown is being used to cut tough-stemmed brambles and it is being peened about every thirty hours of work.
 Nicks and cuts to the blade edge can usually be worked out of the blade by peening and a new edge profile formed for honing.